Student Belonging

 Contact: FIRST-GEN-MED@Brown.edu

-FirstGenMed@Brown is a student-led organization aiming to create an inclusive and empowering community for medical students who identify with the first-generation, undocumented, and/or low-income experience.
-Our mission is to support students who share these identities through educational programming, community building, opportunities for professional development, and mentoring to provide navigational support on the journey towards becoming a physician.
+FirstGenMed@Brown is a student-led organization aiming to create an inclusive and empowering community to explore issues related to the first-generation, undocumented, and/or low-income experience.
+Our mission is to support all students through educational programming, community building, opportunities for professional development, and mentoring to provide navigational support on the journey toward becoming a physician.

 Executive Board: Benjamin (Ben) Katz MD'28, Jacob Licht MD'28, Mollie Ockene MD'28, Savannah Shepherd MD'28